RafaelArutjunjan/InformationGeometry.jl/docs/src/basics.md

 ```
 where it was assumed that the order of the derivative operator and the integration involved in the expectation value can be interchanged.

 The Hessian of the Kullback-Leibler divergence is typically referred to as the Fisher information matrix.
-Moreover, since it can be shown that the Fisher information is not only positive-definite but also exhibits the transformation behaviour associated with a ``(0,2)``-tensor field, it can be shown to constitute a Riemannian metric on the parameter manifold ``\mathcal{M}``.
+Moreover, since it can be shown that the Fisher information is not only positive-definite but also exhibits the transformation behaviour associated with a ``(0,2)``-tensor field, it can therefore be used as a Riemannian metric on the parameter manifold ``\mathcal{M}``.

 Clearly, the Riemannian geometry induced on ``\mathcal{M}`` by the Fisher metric is ill-equipped to faithfully capture the behaviour of the Kullback-Leibler divergence in its entirety (e.g. its asymmetry).
 Nevertheless, this Riemannian approximation already encodes many of the key aspects of the Kullback-Leibler divergence and additionally benefits from the versatility and maturity of the differential-geometric formalism.
 Therefore, the Fisher metric offers a convenient and powerful tool which can be used to study statistical problems in a coordinate invariant setting which focuses on intrinsic properties of the parameter manifold.